Parallelisation of partial differential equations via representation theory

-To deduce a symmetry-adapted basis we can either proceed numerically, or in this case we can deduce it explicitly.
-The way to do this is probably best described by looking at some low degree examples.
-Constants are clearly invariant hence the representation is already irreducible, $\rho_0(g) = \rhot(g) = 1$, whilst the linear case is precisely the irreducible faithful representation, $\rho_1(g) = \rhof(g) = g$.
+To deduce a symmetry-adapted basis we can either proceed numerically, or in this case we can deduce it explicitly. \addition{The final form of the basis is actually intuitive on its own, but in preparation for the cube where there is no intuitive explicit basis we present its construction in terms of explicit block-diagonalisation of the generators.} The way to do this is probably best described by looking at some low degree examples.
+Constants are clearly invariant hence the representation is already irreducible, $\rho_0(g) = \addition{\sigmat}(g) = 1$, \addition{and we define $\bfq_0(x,y) := \bfp_0(x,y) = 1$ The} the linear case is precisely the irreducible faithful representation, $\rho_1(g) = \sigmaf(g) = g$ \addition{and we define $\bfq_1(x,y) := \bfp_1(x,y) = \vectt[x,y]$}.
 For quadratics we compute